kiruthikraaj/QSolvers-2K24/Kanishkumar/README.md

 ## Redis:

-- Remote Dictionary Server (Redis) is an in-memory database that persists on disk.
+- Remote Dictionary Server (Redis) is an in-memory database.

 - The data model is key-value.